traceyflanders/blynk-server/README.md

         All server output is stored in current folder in 'logs/blynk.log' file.

 ### Enabling mail on Local server

+### NOTE - From May 30th 2022 Google has stopped allowing less secure applications on personal Gmail accounts, so email from the Blynk local server will not be possible in most cases.

 To enable mail notifications on Local server you need to provide your own mail credentials.
 Create file `mail.properties` within same folder where `server.jar` is.
 Mail properties: